 ICF Worlds: Olivia Piana, Lincoln Dews claim GOLD on epic final day in China (FULL RESULTS)

-posted by Christopher Parker, Boss Man
+posted by Christopher Parker, former Boss Man

 Lincoln Dews lined up next to Jackson Maynard (photo: @georgiasphoto/@planetcanoe)